 In 1996, we built Castle on a simple belief: public relations and events are the most powerful and credible messaging and motivational tools.
 And they require very distinct and exacting skill sets.
 That’s why, unlike most PR agencies, we view event planning as its own distinct practice area.
 The beauty of this model is that it gives clients access to the best minds with the right experience that fits their unique needs.

 Everything in marketing has changed in line with the rise of digital and social media.
-We incorporate social strategies into all of our client campaigns – whether we’re coming up with a way to share social media chatter at one of our client events, creating compelling content for a PR client, or conducting a social media audit to see how a company stacks up against its competitors.
+We incorporate social strategies into all of our client campaigns – whether we’re amplifying social chatter at one of our client events, creating compelling content for a PR client, or conducting a social media audit to see how a company stacks up against its competitors and developing strategies for success.
 Of course, we’re also leveraging the coverage and visibility we obtain for clients across their channels and our own.

 This approach has allowed us to grow beyond our headquarters in Boston.
-In 2016, we opened offices in Atlanta and Maui to support an increasingly diverse client base, both in terms of size and locale.
+In 2016, we opened offices in Atlanta and Maui to support an increasingly diverse client base.

-About 50 percent of Castle’s clients are national and multi-national firms who appreciate our ability to deliver all of our services in any geography and dig deeply to provide direct connections and results.
-The other 50 percent are local companies throughout New England, the Deep South and the Pacific Coast who rely on us to get them beyond their backyards and into the hearts and minds of their audiences around the globe.
+Many of Castle’s clients are national and multi-national firms who appreciate our ability to deliver all of our services in any geography and dig deeply to provide direct connections and results.
+Others are local companies throughout New England, the South and the Pacific Coast who rely on us to get them beyond their backyards and into the hearts and minds of their audiences around the globe.

 We go beyond what’s expected to deliver results that drive business with unbeatable teams that become a part of your team.